NickBaker11/lightsaber-memory-game/README.md

 play.
 They will also be able to change between two background themes- Light or Dark Side.

 ## UX
-This site is aimed at people who would like to play a simple memory game and may also have an interest in the Star Wars universe.
+-As a user I would like to play a memory game that is progressively more challenging.
-The user will want to play the game and get a response as to whether they entered the correct sequence or if they got it wrong.
-I tested all sequences and buttons to ensure they work as expected.
-Some buttons and divs are either hidden or have their pointer events turned off during the sequences to prevent the user from inadvertently ruining their experience.
+-As a user I want to play the game and get a response as to whether I entered the correct sequence or if I got it wrong.
+I would expect the game to run smoothly and to be built so that I cannot break it accidently.
-There is a link to wookieepedia.com - https://starwars.fandom.com/wiki/Main_Page - for those whose are interested in learning more about the Star Wars Universe.
+-As this memory game is themed, I may want to know more about what inspired it.
+#### Wireframe

 ## Features
 * Theme choice- Clicking on ls-btn or ds-btn allows the user to choose a colour theme, either blue or red.
 Once      playing the game the user may switch sides to the alternate theme.
 * Name input- There is a text box where the user can enter their name to be displayed whilst they are playing. the game.
 * Three Levels - Gives the user a greater challenge the higher the level.
+* A link to the Wookieepedia Star Wars fandom page - https://starwars.fandom.com/wiki/Main_Page
 ## Future Enhancements

 ## Technologies Used